jacobroufa/tfp-bot/README.md

 + Request a paper by city/state (request by paper name initially complete)
 + Reply to multiple Twitter users
 + Research newseum’s posting schedule
++ Add state via database of some sort, and account for that when fetching tweets/pages

 ## Credentials